ROCm/TransferBench/docs/how to/use-transferbench.rst

 In addition, you can determine the size of the transfer (number of bytes to copy) for the tests.

-You can also specify executors of the transfer.
+You can also specify transfer executors .
 The options are CPU, kernel-based GPU, and SDMA-based GPU (DMA) executors.
 TransferBench also provides the option to choose the number of Sub-Executors (SE).
-The number of SEs specify the number of CPU threads in case of a CPU executor and the number of compute units (CU) for a GPU executor.
+The number of SEs specifies the number of CPU threads in the case of a CPU executor and the number of compute units (CU) for a GPU executor.
 For a DMA executor, the SE argument determines the number of streams to be used.

 You can specify the transfers in a configuration file or use preset configurations for transfers.